Television (band): Departure of Richard Hell and debut release

-Initially, songwriting was split almost equally between Hell and Verlaine, Lloyd being an infrequent contributor as well.
-However, friction began to develop as Verlaine, Lloyd, and Ficca became increasingly confident and adept with both instruments and composition, while Hell remained defiantly untrained in his approach.
-Verlaine, feeling that Hell's frenzied onstage demeanor was upstaging his songs, reportedly told him to "stop jumping around" during the songs and occasionally refused to play Hell's songs, such as "Blank Generation", in concert.
+Initially, songwriting was split almost equally between Hell and Verlaine, with occasional contributions from Lloyd.
+However, friction began to develop as Verlaine, Lloyd, and Ficca became increasingly musically confident and adept, while Hell remained defiantly untrained in his approach.
+Verlaine, feeling that Hell's frenzied onstage demeanor was upstaging his songs, reportedly told him to "stop moving" onstage and occasionally refused to play Hell's songs, such as "Blank Generation", in concert.
 This conflict, as well as one of their songs being picked up by Island Records, led Hell to leave the group and take some of his songs with him.
-He co-founded the Heartbreakers in 1975 with former New York Dolls Johnny Thunders and Jerry Nolan, later forming Richard Hell and the Voidoids.
-Fred Smith, briefly of Blondie, replaced Hell as Television's bassist.
+He co-founded the Heartbreakers in 1975 with Johnny Thunders and Jerry Nolan of the New York Dolls, later forming Richard Hell and the Voidoids.
+Fred Smith, briefly of Blondie, replaced Hell in Television.

+In 1975, Television shared a residency at CBGB with Patti Smith, who recommended the band to Arista Records president Clive Davis.
+Although he had seen them perform, Davis was hesitant to sign them at first.
+He was persuaded by Smith's then-boyfriend Allen Lanier to let them record demos, which Verlaine said resulted in "a much warmer sound than Eno got."
+However, Verlaine still wanted to find a label that would allow him to produce Television's debut album himself, even though he had little recording experience.

 Television made their vinyl debut in 1975 with "Little Johnny Jewel" (Parts One and Two), a 7-inch single on the independent label Ork Records, owned by their manager, Terry Ork.
 Lloyd apparently disagreed with the selection of this song, preferring "O Mi Amore" for their debut, to the extent that he seriously considered leaving the band.
-Reportedly Pere Ubu guitarist Peter Laughner auditioned for his spot during this time.
+Former Pere Ubu guitarist Peter Laughner reportedly auditioned for his spot during this time.

 Marquee Moon, Adventure and break-up (1977–78)

-Television's first album, Marquee Moon, was received positively by music critics and audiences, and although failing to enter the Billboard 200 albums chart, it exceeded commercial expectations in Europe, reaching the top 30 in the United Kingdom and Sweden.
-Upon its initial release in 1977, Roy Trakin wrote in the SoHo Weekly "forget everything you've heard about Television, forget punk, forget New York, forget CBGB's ... hell, forget rock and roll—this is the real item."
+Television's first album, Marquee Moon, was received positively by music critics and audiences, and although failing to enter the Billboard 200 albums chart, it reached the top 30 in the United Kingdom and Sweden.
+Roy Trakin wrote in the SoHo Weekly: "forget everything you've heard about Television, forget punk, forget New York, forget CBGB's ... hell, forget rock and roll—this is the real item."
 Stephen Thomas Erlewine of AllMusic writes that the album was "revolutionary" and composed "entirely of tense garage rockers that spiral into heady intellectual territory, which is achieved through the group's long, interweaving instrumental sections."

 Television's second album, Adventure, was recorded and released in 1978.
-Softer and more reflective than their debut album, Adventure was well received by critics despite modest sales.
-The members' independent and strongly held artistic visions, along with Lloyd's drug abuse and lack of commercial success, led to the band's break-up in July 1978.
-Both Lloyd and Verlaine pursued solo careers, while Ficca became the drummer for the new wave band the Waitresses.
+Softer and more reflective than their debut album, Adventure was well received by critics despite modest sales (although peaking at #8 on the UK Albums Chart).
+The members' diverging artistic visions, a lack of commercial success, and Lloyd's drug abuse led to the band's break-up in July 1978.
+Lloyd and Verlaine pursued solo careers, while Ficca joined the Waitresses.